 Absolutely not.
 The problem often is rooted in the approach of the HR professional.
 An HR practitioner views their role as one to perform tasks for the practice.
 They rarely are presenting ideas or improvements in the context of the entire process for a practice or healthcare facility, and finally they fail to perceive the connection between their role and work output and the value of that output on the practices success and the delivery of excellent care for patients.
 An effective HR professional executes his or her role as an HR consultant, even when internal to an organization.
 HR consultants view their role differently, their focus is on helping the practice or medical facility achieve established goals through effective execution of strategy.
 These consultants present a business case when offering a solution or recommendation, and tie the work to revenue, cost savings, efficiencies, etc. Finally, the consultant knows their value to the practice, and can articulate and demonstrate how what they do makes or saves the practice or healthcare facility money.

 Are there other obstacles to having success in this process?

 Yes.
 Leadership may not understand how HR adds value and needs HR to communicate and demonstrate the value by connecting the dots effectively.
 Do this well and success will follow.
 Fail to help leadership understand and your efforts may never be appreciated.

 Warren is the president and co-founder of SymbianceHR and provides strategic oversight for service delivery, business operations, and technical guidance on consulting engagements.
 He is a human resources subject matter expert with over 20 years of experience as a strategic business partner, project manager, and people leader across private and public sectors organizations.

-Be sure to register for the webinar and check out our other HR resources, such as our online compliance training courses in the Basics of Family Medical Leave Act (FMLA) and Preventing and Addressing Workplace Harassment and Bullying.
+Be sure to head to the YouTube of the webinar and check out our other HR resources, such as our online compliance training courses in the Basics of Family Medical Leave Act (FMLA) and Preventing and Addressing Workplace Harassment and Bullying.